yodkwtf/data-structures-and-alogrithms/Data Structures/Stacks & Queues/readme.md

 - Pretty similar and can be implemented in similar ways
 - Main diff. is how items get removed

-Unlike arrays there's no random access operations.
-These mainly include operations that deal with elements either at beginning or end of the data structure (push, pop, etc.).
+Unlike arrays, there are no random access operations.
+These mainly include operations that deal with elements either at the beginning or end of the data structure (push, pop, etc.).

-We can built stacks and queues using arrays and linked lists but with a lesser no. of operations.
+We can build stacks and queues using arrays and linked lists but with a lesser no. of operations.

 ## Contents